NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-15-political-stances-arm.md

 #### Lift
+Lift is not as illustrative about keyword specific rules or that of support.
+Lift measures the dependence between items, and uses the presence of one to measure the presence of the other.
+This measure inform how often one word is present when the other is present.
+For these reasons, the overwhelming majority of rules with the highest lift illustrate the numerical ordering of the federal regulations.
+These are used to enumerate specific policies in the bills, but are so frequent they mask the presence of the context itself.
+This suggests a need to either (1) remove the Roman Numerals and loose some hierachical structuring of the text, (2) use another metric to identify the most meaningful rules, like support, (3) use specific words to frame an ARM analysis.

 | rules                 | support     | confidence  | lift     | count |
 | --------------------- | ----------- | ----------- | -------- | ----- |